-The Company expects to make the fiscal year change on a prospective basis and will not adjust operating results for prior periods.
-The change to the Company's fiscal year will not impact the Company's calendar year results for the year ended December 31, 2015.
-While the change will have some impact on the prior year comparability of each of the fiscal quarters and annual periods in fiscal years prior to calendar year 2016 in future filings, the Company expects this impact will be minimal.
+The Company made the fiscal year change on a prospective basis and did not adjust operating results for prior periods.
+The change to the Company's fiscal year did not impact the Company's calendar year results for the year ended December 31, 2015.
+While the change has had some impact on the prior year comparability of each of the fiscal quarters and annual periods in fiscal years prior to calendar year 2016, the Company believes this impact is minimal.

-The Company believes this change will provide numerous benefits, including aligning its reporting periods to be more consistent with peer companies.
+The Company believes this change provides numerous benefits, including aligning its reporting periods to be more consistent with peer companies.